What Exactly Is Meth?

 Contingency Management Intervention

 The last treatment option aims to wean an individual off meth and help them get their life back on track through motivational incentives.
-Contingency Management Intervention treats meth addiction by driving motivation for sobriety through practical reward.
+Contingency Management Intervention treats meth addiction by driving motivation for sobriety through practical rewards.
 It aims to teach recovering addicts that they can abstain from meth and other harmful drugs through self-control.

 The treatment combines behavioral therapy with motivational incentives referred to as Motivational Incentives for MIEDAR (Enhancing Drug Abuse Recovery).
 Recovering addicts who partake in this mode of treatment have a set period where they must go without using meth.
 When they meet this goal, they receive a prize or voucher.
 The longer they go without using meth, the higher the value of the reward or voucher gets.